-Visiting the medieval fortified citadel at Carcassonne in the spring is the best time if you ask me.
-The summer is definitely the peak-season, during those months La Cité is on the must-see list for many many more people.
-During my visit in June, I could still discover the historic citadel at a leisurely pace.
-If you look further than the obvious tourist traps, you will appreciate its charm.
+Visiting the South of France has to include a stopover in Carcassonne’s medieval fortified citadel.
+Even though it is on the must-see list for many, many people, especially during the peak summer season.
+Therefore, if you ask me, spring or autumn is the best time to go.
+These seasons allow you to discover the historic citadel at a leisurely pace.
+And if you look further than the obvious tourist traps, you will appreciate its charm.
 Find out more about this beautiful walled town in part 2 of La Ramoneta’s guide to Carcassonne.
 (Click here for part 1).

-The Basilique Saint-Nazaire’s origins are Roman, dating back to the twelfth century.
-By the end of the thirteenth century, the cathedral was enlarged in a Gothic style.
-In 1803, the cathedral became a church, giving its title to the Saint-Michel church situated in the Bastide on the other side of the Aude River.
-Nowadays you can still admire the mixture of Romanesque and Gothic architecture.
+I prefer eating in another restaurant though- L’Escargot– so I head to the Rue du Plo to reach the Basilique Saint-Nazaire.
+This former cathedral has Roman origins, and parts of it date back to the twelfth century.
+By the end of the thirteenth century, the basilica was enlarged in a Gothic style.
+And in 1801, the cathedral became a church, giving its title to the Saint-Michel church situated in the Bastide on the other side of the Aude River.
+Years of neglect followed until Viollet-le-Duc got his hands on it, and it was the first building in his gigantic restoration job.
+We’re very lucky he made the effort, as nowadays you can still admire the mixture of Romanesque and Gothic architecture.

 Castle of the Counts

-After a short stop for an ice cream, I arrived at the citadel’s castle.
+From the Saint-Nazaire Basilica, I like to continue my walk to the Place Auguste Pierre Pont.
+I really love the house right on the corner where the Rue du Four and Rue Saint-Louis meet.
+Here, you can feel history in the air.
+In the summer, this modest square becomes a stage for street artists.
+And you might even meet a real knight… After a short stop for an ice cream, I arrive at the citadel’s castle.
 As one of the biggest fortified cities in Europe, the citadel of Carcassonne couldn’t go without a proper château.
 Le Château Comtal was built in the twelfth century by the Viscounts of Carcassonne.
 You can visit the castle by paying an entrance fee.
 Once inside, you can climb even higher and walk on the castle walls.
 With good weather, you can see as far as the Pyrenees.